-Nevertheless, even with sanctions reduced, the industry faces significant structural challenges.
+The industry faces significant structural challenges.
 The industry continues to ramp up capacities well ahead of demand growth, while at the same time some complexes are suffering feedstock shortages particularly during winter months.
 Iranian petrochemical complexes need 30-35mn cubic metres of gas per day.
-In early 2014, the oil ministry had ordered the petrochemical complexes to lower their production rate to the minimum, or even halt production until further notice, a scenario that could be repeated in Q115.
+In 2014, the oil ministry had ordered the petrochemical complexes to lower their production rate to the minimum, or even halt production until further notice, a scenario that could be repeated in Q115 in the event that household heating places a strain on gas demand.
 The cost of the shutdown to the petrochemicals industry was estimated at USD1.5bn.
 Aside from pressure on supply, Iranian ethane feedstock is nearly three times more expensive than in Saudi Arabia.
 This could change if the petrochemicals sector is able to raise the proportion of total natural gas allocated to the petrochemicals industry from 7% to 25% by 2015.
 This, too, looks set to fail owing to a crunch in investment.